-Section 6 Grant Awards
+Section 5 Grant Awards

-Applicants for competitive grant funding under the Program must file a complete grant application package with the Department during an open solicitation period.
-Application requirements will be prescribed in a Proposal Solicitation Package (PSP) released by the Department when funding is available.
-The Department will not revise the application requirements during any period in which competitive project proposals are being solicited.
+Applicants for competitive grant funding under the Program must file a complete grant proposal package with DWR during an open solicitation period.
+Proposal requirements will be prescribed in a Proposal Solicitation Package (PSP) released by DWR when funding is available.
+DWR will not revise the proposal requirements during any period in which competitive project proposals are being solicited.
 Applicants are required to refer to the Program website for current status of any proposal solicitations.
-Local cost share requirements for all projects funded under these Guidelines are described as follows, however the local cost share may be waived by the Department.
+Local cost-share requirements for all projects funded under these Guidelines are described as follows.

-6.1 Local Cost Share
+5.1 Local Cost-Share